On the Swingin' Side

 On the Swingin' Side is the twelfth studio album by American singer Vic Damone, released on December 19, 1960, by Columbia Records.
+The album was available both in stereo and mono sound.
 It was produced by Jack Marshall.

+it contains a collection of standards of songs from the 1920s ("When My Sugar Walks Down the Street", 1930s ("Home (When Shadows Fall)", "Falling in Love with Love"), 1940s ("Speak Low"), and 1950s ("Cry Me a River", It's All Right with Me).

 The album was released on compact disc by EMI Music Distribution in 2000, as tracks 13 through 24 on a pairing of two albums on one CD with tracks 1 through 12 consisting of Damone's 1956 Columbia debut, That Towering Feeling!.
+It was also released on compact disc by Sony Music Distribution on February 23, 1999, as tracks 13 through 24 on a pairing of two albums on one CD with tracks 1 through 12 consisting of Damone's 1958 album, Angela Mia.
 Collectables included this CD in a box set entitled Only the Best of Vic Damone, which contains six of his studio albums and one compilation and was released on November 27, 2007.

 On the Swingin' Side was included in a box set entitled Seven Classic Albums Box Set, which contains all 7 of his studio albums, and was released on February 5, 2016.

 Reception

 William Ruhlmann of AllMusic said that On the Swingin' Side "is an unadulterated up-tempo delight that deserves to be rediscovered."

-Giving it four stars to indicate "strong sales potential", Billboard notes "He Lends his superior vocal talents to a flock of great standards - eschewing his usual sweet ballad groove in favor of a swinging beat.
+Giving it four stars to indicate "strong sales potential", Billboard notes: "He Lends his superior vocal talents to a flock of great standards - eschewing his usual sweet ballad groove in favor of a swinging beat.
 It's a highly effective change of pace for the warbler and fine wax for jocks."

-Cash Box claimed "Jack Marshall's arrangement keep the pace on the easy swing side, sympathetic to the singer's style".

-Jimmy Watson of New Record Mirror described the album as "One of Vic's Best to date" and notes "The album swings easily along from start to finish.
+Cash Box claimed that "Jack Marshall's arrangement keep the pace on the easy swing side, sympathetic to the singer's style".
+Jimmy Watson of New Record Mirror described the album as "One of Vic's Best to date" and noted that "The album swings easily along from start to finish."